What is Acoustic Neuroma?

 An acoustic neuroma affects the cells that surround nerves outside the central nervous system.
 Normally, these cells, called Schwann cells, produce a sheath that protects the nerve cells.
-In the case of an acoustic neuroma, the Schwann cells surrounding the eighth cranial nerve, which is responsible for transmitting signals to the brain related to hearing and balance, grow abnormally.
+In the case of an acoustic neuroma, the Schwann cells surrounding the eighth cranial nerve, responsible for transmitting signals to the brain related to hearing and balance, grow abnormally.
 As the cells grow, they form a tumor that puts pressure on the nerve, impairing its function and causing symptoms.

-Scientists don’t know exactly what causes the Schwann cells to begin growing abnormally.
+Scientists don’t know precisely what causes the Schwann cells to begin growing abnormally.
 Studies have tried to identify risk factors that may make an individual more likely to develop an acoustic neuroma.
 Possible risk factors include: